 Numark Mixtrack Pro FX

-- Excellent Crossfader – The Mag Four fader adds to the scratch DJ mentality of this controller.
-It is light and smooth making quick cuts and crabs effortless.
+- Excellent Crossfader – The Mag Four XF fader adds to the scratch DJ mentality of this controller.
+It is light and smooth, making quick cuts and crabs effortless.
+It also offers a tension adjustment so you can refine the feel to exactly what you want

 - High Quality – Metal components and excellent finish.
 A durable choice that can handle the rigors of consistent use.